Life After Rehab: What to Expect and How to Cope

 3. Stay actively engaged in recovery

 In life after rehab, you’ll need to stay actively engaged in your recovery.
 This is incredibly important if you want to experience a long-lasting, healthy recovery from addiction.
 As previously mentioned, recovery doesn’t just happen on its own, and takes conscious effort.
-Especially in the early days of recovery, it’s important to keep your momentum going and remain actively engaged in either counselling, groups, or both.
+Especially in the early days of recovery, it’s important to keep your momentum going and remain actively engaged in counselling, groups, or both.
 By doing so, you’ll learn how to integrate everything you’ve learned and continue to learn with the real-life challenges and stressors you come up against.

 4. Ease yourself back into your life